Part 2: Switch to TypeScript

 Building the solution consists of two things:

-1. Compiling the TypeScript files and
+- Compiling the TypeScript files and

-2. copying the json files from src to dist.
+- copying the json files from

-We create a build command to handle this, and we update our start command so that the solution is built before starting the host.
-The start is also updated to switch to the dist folder.
+command so that the solution is built before starting the host.
+The start is also updated to switch to the dist

 // In package.json